fxos-components/serviceworkerware/README.md

 }
 ```

-Do we need to provide functionality to all the possible events?
-No, we just can write the methods that we want to handle.
-If we just want to handle requests, we just need to provide an object that handles the `onFetch` event.
+You don't need to respond to all the events--you can opt to only implement a subset of methods you care about.
+For example, if you just want to handle requests, you just need to implement the `onFetch` method.
+But in that case you might be missing out on the full `ServiceWorker` potential: you can do things such as preloading and caching resources during installation, clear the caches during activation (if the worker has been updated) or even just control the worker's behaviour by sending it a message.

-Also a for making it more express like, if you want to support just requests (nothing related to ServiceWorkers life cycle) you can write your middleware like this:
+Also, in order to make it even more Express-like, you can write middleware in the following way if you just want to handle requests and don't care about the ServiceWorkers life cycle:

 ```
 worker.get('/myResource.html', function(request, response) {